Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Until fairly recently, Bophut was an out-of-the-way place to stay, but these days there is plenty of hotels, resorts, and tourist development.
 You will find some excellent resorts, especially in the mid-range to high-end price brackets.

 The historic fisherman’s village offers a more traditional Thai experience. it consists of a collection of old wooden Chinese buildings that have been renovated and filled with boutique hotels, seafront bars, restaurants, cafes, and traditional shops.
-It is a picturesque spot and unique in Samui.

 There is a shopping plaza, The Wharf, at the end of Fisherman’s village.
 A watersports centre neaby offers parasailing, jet ski, wakeboarding, and stand up paddle board.